allupy/Machine-Leaning/README.md

 # Machine-Leaning
-This is a homework of Mechine Learing(Fall 2024),USTC
+This is a homework of Machine Learing(Fall 2024),USTC